-Test on CNS material - Cohesive non-swelling soils; CNS is Cohesive non-swelling soils; it is required, these are the following tests that means mechanical analysis; in the mechanical analysis, it is sieve analysis and hydrometer analysis; then atterberg limits - liquid limit and plastic limit; and swell pressure test.
+Test on CNS material cohesive non swelling soils, CNS is cohesive non swelling soils it is required these are the following tests.
+It means some mechanical analysis in the mechanical analysis its sieve analysis and hydrometer analysis.
+Then ATTERBERG limits, liquid limit and plastic limit and swell pressure test.
+(Refer Slide Time: 01:14)

-These are the recommendations as per the IS - Indian standard 9451 - 1994; what is the best suited CNS material?
-For that, what should be your grain size distribution or mechanical analysis?
+These are the recommendations as per the I S Indian standard 9451, 1994.
+What is the best suited CNS material for that what should be your grain size distribution or mechanical analysis.

-Then now this is the test for filters; one is your CNS material and test for filters.
-Generally filters provided, where it allows water to pass through the filters, and it will also only allow water to flow; no passage of no passage of your soil.
-So, generally this mechanical analysis, your sieve analysis, hydro meter analysis and gradation curve;
+Then now, this the test for filters one is your CNS material and test for filters generally filters provided where it allow water to pass through the filters and it will also only allow water to flow, no passage of, no passage of your soil.
+So, generally this mechanical analysis your sieve analysis, hydrometer analysis and gradation curve based on the sieve analysis and hydrometer analysis you have to draw this gradation curve between these percentages finer, between this percentage finer verses particle size, particle size that is your diameter d.

-based on the sieve analysis and hydrometer analysis, you have to draw this gradation curve; between these percentages finer between this percentage finer versus particle size particle size that is your diameter d.
-So you can find it out gradation curve, whether it is a uniform well graded or gap graded or may be kind of a what other grade type of soil it is there, so gradation curve is required for test for means for design requirement of your filters.
-Then up to this, we have covered.
+So, you can find it out gradation curve whether it is a uniform well graded or gap graded or may be kind of a what other grade type of soil it is there.
+So, gradation curve is required for test for means for design requirement of your filters, then up to this we have covered.